Justia Lawyer Rating

 Lares admitted firing at least ten rounds from his .30-caliber M1 carbine rifle and Torres fired an unknown number of shots from a .22-caliber handgun that held five rounds.
 The shots killed one person, a female, and seriously wounded two other people, all of whom were outside the house at the time of the shooting.
 Lares and Torres did not know the victim.
 Sambrano also did not know her.
 In fact, the three knew no one there.

 At trial, it was significant that the parties disagreed about the motivation for the shooting.
-The prosecution argued that it was gang-related and that the three Varrio Rifa members were retaliating for graffiti in Varrio Coachella territory and because Varrio Rifa obliterated Varrio Coachella graffiti own gang graffiti.
+The prosecution argued that it was gang-related and that the three Varrio Rifa members were retaliating for graffiti in Varrio Coachella territory and because Varrio Rifa obliterated Varrio Coachella graffiti.
 Such disrespectful acts had to be retaliated with violence or else the reputation of the gang would be diminished.

 The defense argument was that they three were looking for Torres’ girlfriend and that Torres fired one shot into the group.
 Lares, who was high from various substances he had ingested, mistakenly thought the group was shooting back at him, Torres and Sambrano, so he shot in self defense back at the crowd.
 The defense did not have any specific person they intended to shoot.